Deb Furey, board president

 Rigoberto Ramos, Jr., board secretary

 Rigo Ramos is a training supervisor for the United States Air Force, attached to the 55th Wing at Offutt Air Force Base.
 He joined the tenor section of Voices of Omaha in 2014, serving as volunteer coordinator for the chorus.
 He joined the board of directors in 2015.
 Growing up in Chicago and Puerto Rico, Ramos’ bi-lingual abilities and organizational skill make him a valuable member of the Voices of Omaha chorus and board of directors.

 Kevin C. Abelein, director

 Kevin C. Abelein has served on the board of directors of Voices of Omaha since 2011.
 He is the immediate past board president.
 He has also worked with the Earth Day Omaha Committee and was founding president of Willow Investors.
-He has served as a human resource and process manager, and behavioral analyst in Omaha.
+He has served as a human resource and process manager and behavioral analyst in Omaha.

 Abelein’s ability to relate to people and his skill in building bridges with others impacts everyone around him.
-Therefore, it is not surprising that he is also as a Stephen Minister.
+Therefore, it is not surprising he is also a Stephen Minister.
 Abelein works with community partners to help Voices of Omaha spread the positive message of Handel’s Messiah.

 View Abelein’s complete professional profile on LinkedIn.

 Molly George has a long association with Voices of Omaha.
 She began attending the annual Messiah performances when she was only eight weeks old!
 She became a member of the chorus in 2010 and joined the board of directors in 2013.

 George is actively involved in music ministry at St. Peter Catholic Church in Omaha as a member of the Pope Benedict XVI Teen Choir.
 Also, she sings in the Grace University Masterworks Chorus.

 George is dedicated to work with children.
 Therefore, she is studying Early Childhood Education and Child Development at Creighton University.